rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 since certain HTML pages are built dynamically via JavaScript at the client-side.
 In this vulnerability, we assume a similar situation for LTQP, where Linked Data pages may also be created client-side via an expressive programming language such as JavaScript.
-This would in fact already be applicable to **HTML pages that dynamically produce JSON-LD script tags or RDFa in HTML via JavaScript**.
+This would in fact already be applicable to HTML pages that dynamically produce JSON-LD script tags or RDFa in HTML via JavaScript.
 In order to query over such dynamic Linked Data pages, a query engine must initiate a process similar to Googlebot's JavaScript execution phase.
-Such a process does however open the door to potentially major security vulnerabilities if **malicious code** is being read and **executed by the query engine** during traversal.
+Such a process does however open the door to potentially major security vulnerabilities if malicious code is being read and executed by the query engine during traversal.

 **Exploit: manipulate local files via overprivileged JavaScript execution**